legal resources necessary to hold negligent facilities accountable.

 In the event that your loved one ever verbally complains about abuse or neglect, it is important to take them seriously and follow up on it.
 But also be aware that vulnerable individuals may downplay, deny, or refuse to discuss incidents of abuse or neglect out of embarrassment or fear or as a way of coping with their situation.
 This is why it is extra important to be on the lookout for the signs listed above.

-Our attorneys are here to help families and residents throughout the state in such locations as:
+Our attorneys are here to help families and residents throughout the state of Georgia in such locations as:

 - Georgia Council on Aging